ObjectIsAdvantag/webex-teams-sdk-wrapper-lab/README.md

 **Delete the lines <!- and --> in order to uncomment the permissions.**

-## Build and test the application
+## Build and run the application

 Now that we've got all the code ready, it's time to build the application.

 Under the Build menu, select "Make Project" in order to build the app.
+After a few moments, you should see a message that the build completed successfully.

+Under the Run menu, select "Run" to run your app.
+Since this app will use the camera, you should use an actual Android device to test, rather than an Android Virtual Device.

 ## License
-Webex Teams Android SDK Wrapper Sample is available under the MIT license.
+Webex Teams Android SDK Wrapper Lab is available under the MIT license.
 See the LICENSE file for more info.